 The "Filter Range" describes the cutoff frequencies of a digital bandpass filter used to filter the sensor signal on each channel.
-In the configuration in Figure 3, the frequency range is 10 Hz - 1 kHz.
-The signal conditioner will attenuate frequencies below 10 Hz and above 1 kHz.
+In the configuration in Figure 3, Channel 1's frequency range is 10 Hz - 1 kHz.
+Channel 1 will attenuate frequencies below 10 Hz and above 1 kHz.
 To maximize precision, it is beneficial to keep the primary frequencies of interest in the middle of the passband.
 There are also computational limitations that put a limit on bandwidth for filtering.
-If it is necessary to observe frequencies from 10 Hz to 20 kHz, this will not work on a single channel.
-Should such functionality be required, CTC recommends the SC320 series dual channel signal conditioner.
+If it is necessary to observe frequencies from 10 Hz to 5 kHz, this will not work on a single channel.
 Having multiple configurable channels is advantageous in these situations.
-Channel one could be set to measure frequencies from 10 Hz to 1 kHz, and channel two could handle frequencies from 1 kHz to 20 kHz.
-This is also useful to split up the output units, such as integrating for velocity on channel one and monitoring channel two for acceleration.
+Channel 1 could be set to measure frequencies from 10 Hz to 1 kHz, and Channel 2 could handle frequencies from 1 kHz to 5 kHz.
+This is also useful to split up the output units, such as integrating for velocity on Channel 1 and monitoring Channel 2 for acceleration.